jasonbayton/rhino_content/support/reset-network-settings.md

 4. Tap **Reset Wi-Fi, mobile & Bluetooth**
 5. Tap **RESET SETTINGS**
 6. Tap **RESET SETTINGS** again
-7. The Rhino device will begin the irreversible process of resetting all network settings.
+7. The RHINO device will begin the irreversible process of resetting all network settings.
 Be prepared to re-input configurations and saved networks again.
 </div>